Marlin McKeever: Washington Redskins

+Los Angeles Rams (second stint)

-He was traded along with first- and third-round selections in 1971 (10th and 63rd overall–Isiah Robertson and Dave Elmendorf respectively) and third, fourth, fifth, sixth and seventh rounders in 1972 (73rd, 99th, 125th, 151st and 177th overall–to New England Patriots, traded to Philadelphia Eagles for Joe Carollo, Bob Christiansen, Texas Southern defensive tackle Eddie Herbert and to New York Giants respectively) from the Redskins to the Rams for Jack Pardee, Maxie Baughan, Myron Pottios, Diron Talbert, John Wilbur, Jeff Jordan and a 1971 fifth-round pick (124th overall–traded to Green Bay Packers for Boyd Dowler) on January 28, 1971.
+McKeever was traded along with first- and third-round selections in 1971 (10th and 63rd overall–Isiah Robertson and Dave Elmendorf respectively) included first- and third-round selections in 1971 (10th and 63rd overall–Isiah Robertson and Dave Elmendorf respectively) and third, fourth, fifth, sixth and seventh rounders in 1972 (73rd, 99th, 125th, 151st and 177th overall–to New England Patriots, traded to Philadelphia Eagles for Joe Carollo, Bob Christiansen, Texas Southern defensive tackle Eddie Herbert and to New York Giants respectively) from the Redskins to the Rams for Jack Pardee, Maxie Baughan, Myron Pottios, Diron Talbert, John Wilbur, Jeff Jordan and a 1971 fifth-round pick (124th overall–traded to Green Bay Packers for Boyd Dowler) on January 28, 1971.

+McKeever started all 28 games from 1971-72 at middle linebacker for the Rams, coached by Tommy Prothro in both seasons.
+In 1971, he had four interceptions and two quarterback sacks, and two more interceptions in 1972.
+Ron Mix has stated that if McKeever would have played his entire NFL career as a linebacker, then McKeever would have made it to the Pro Football Hall of Fame.

+Philadelphia Eagles

+In 1973, McKeever played his final NFL season in Philadelphia, starting 11 games at middle linebacker.
+He had three fumble recoveries and one sack.
+Over his entire NFL career, he had nine interceptions and nine sacks.

 California State Assembly race

 In 1974, about a year after his NFL playing career ended, McKeever made a long shot bid for the California State Assembly as a Republican.
 Then incumbent John Quimby was defeated in the Democratic primary by Richard H. Robinson, who went on to beat McKeever by more than 21 points in what was then a Democratic-leaning Orange County district.